THE SCRIPT IS EXHAUSTING.

 "Why do you share about yourself?"

 Because the "blank slate" creates distance, and distance kills trust.
-As an openly gay therapist and trauma survivor, I use strategic self-disclosure to normalize your experience.
-You don't have to explain "Gay 101" or the nuances of family dysfunction to me—I speak the language.
+As an openly gay therapist, I use strategic self-disclosure as affirming and normalizing.
+You don't have to explain hookup culture, coding, or the nuances of family rejection to me.
+We skip the 101 and go straight to the real work.